kaizen-ai/kaizenflow/docs/notes/github.md

 - The approach is just post the link to the PR in the task and use a @mention to get attention
     - We can also ping via email / IM to notify the person

+## Apply reviewers' comments for post-commit / optional review
+- You can check in directly in `master` using the right task number (e.g.,
+  PartTask351: ...)

 ## Try not to commit to `master`
 - Exceptions are small commits that are not part of a feature